-Standard 1.5.2 sets out the permission and conditions for the sale and use of food produced using gene technology (a GM food).
+Standard 1.5.2 sets out the permission and conditions for the sale and use of food produced using gene technology (a GM food) with approved GM foods listed in Schedule 26.

 Pre-market approval is necessary before a GM food may enter the Australian and New Zealand food supply.
-Approval of such foods under Standard 1.5.2 is contingent on completion of a comprehensive pre-market safety assessment.
+Approval of such foods under Standard 1.5.2 and inclusion in Schedule 26 is contingent on completion of a comprehensive pre-market safety assessment.
 Foods that have been assessed and approved are listed in the Schedule to the Standard.

-Standard 1.5.2 contains specific labelling provisions for approved GM foods.
+Standard 1.5.2 also contains specific labelling provisions for approved GM foods.
 GM foods and ingredients (including food additives and processing aids from GM sources) must be identified on labels with the words 'genetically modified', if novel DNA and/or novel protein (as defined in Standard 1.5.2) is present in the final food, or the food has altered characteristics.
-In the latter case the Standard also allows for additional labelling about the nature of the altered characteristics.
+In the latter case the Standard also allows for specific additional labelling about the nature of the altered characteristics.